Indochina Link Vietnam

 Quick Insights (AI Summary)

 FDI enterprises in Vietnam must maintain books under Vietnamese Accounting Standards (VAS), with Circular 99/2025 replacing Circular 200 from January 2026 — the biggest accounting reform since 2003.
 IFRS adoption enters compulsory phase from 2026 for large enterprises (Decision 345/QĐ-BTC).
-Beyond financial statements and tax filings, FDI companies face 5+ periodic reporting obligations to DPI, GSO, DOIT, SBV, and DOLISA — most with penalties for late or missing submissions.
+Beyond financial statements and tax filings, FDI companies face 5+ periodic reporting obligations to Department of Finance (formerly DPI), GSO, DOIT, SBV, and DOLISA — most with penalties for late or missing submissions.
 This guide maps every accounting and reporting requirement for foreign-invested enterprises operating in Vietnam.

 Foreign-invested enterprises in Vietnam face accounting and reporting obligations that go well beyond annual financial statements.
-VAS-compliant bookkeeping, statutory audit, 5+ periodic government reports, and now the transition from Circular 200 to Circular 99 — all running on overlapping deadlines to different authorities.
+VAS-compliant bookkeeping under the Accounting Law 88/2015/QH13, mandatory statutory audit, 5+ periodic government reports to different agencies, and now the transition from Circular 200/2014 to Circular 99/2025/TT-BTC — all running on overlapping deadlines that cluster around March 31 each year.

 This guide maps every obligation, deadline, and compliance risk for FDI finance teams.